habuvo/google-search/README.md

    cd mcp-internet-search
    ```

+3. Edit the `.env` file and add your Google API credentials (for testing purposes)

 2. Update a `env` chapter of your MCP servers `settings.json`:

-3. Edit the `.env` file and add your Google API credentials:

 ```
 {